 Istanbul’s proximity to the water suggests that fishing has been a big part of their way of life and food for centuries.
 Balik Ekmek or ‘fish bread’ is a must-try for visitors who spend time in Istanbul.
 Some of the greatest in the world can be discovered at Tarihi Eminonu Balik Ekmek.
 The area near the sea has some of the cheap places to eat in Istanbul with lots of seafood sandwich at great prices.

 Balik-ekmek is a easy mixture of a fish fillet, onion slaw and lettuce served in a bread roll.
-I suggest putting a squeeze of lemon juice from one of the close by tables as well.
+It is good to put a squeeze of lemon juice from one of the close by tables as well.
 Pickle juice, with or without pickles is accessible to drink or add to your sandwich like the locals do.
 If that sounds a little weird, they offer fresh lemonade too.

 At $3, this is a cheap meal and a special experience.
 So, take one to go or have a seat at one of the tiny tables if you can find a space.
 Try to get there before midday or after 1:30 evening to avoid the crowd.

 4. Taksim Square Street Food located in Intersection of Taksim Cd. & Istiklal Cd.